arushi-08/Kafka-python-client/README.md

  ## Demo: Real-time Calculation of Page Views of our website

+ Problem statement: A real-time dashboard that displays the number of page views per second for a website.
+The website generates a high volume of page views, and you want to process them in real-time.

+Setup: \
+Trigger_Requests.py : simulates 1000 users requesting our website. \
+confluent_kafka_producer_flask.py: sends the “page view” events in real-time to Kafka Server.  \
+confluent_consumer.py: will call the Worker class and consume page view events. \
+Each consumer instance processes a subset of the messages.

  Start the buffer.
 This will connect to the KafkaProducer client:

 ```shell